MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-jboss-eap-on-azure-app-service.md

 * [Azure CLI](/cli/azure/webapp#az-webapp-create)
 * [Azure PowerShell](/powershell/module/az.websites/new-azwebapp)

-After the web app has been created, use one of the available deployment mechanisms to deploy your application.
+After you've created the web app, use one of the available deployment mechanisms to deploy your application.
 For more information, see[Deploy files to App Service](/azure/app-service/deploy-zip).

 ### Migrate JVM runtime options